Moulsecoomb: Landmarks

+Moulsecoomb Wild Park is a large downland valley which has been preserved in its undeveloped state.
+It lies immediately to the west of the railway line and the Lewes Road, and merges into the Hollingbury Camp hillfort to the west and the edge of Coldean to the north.
+There are areas of chalk grassland and woodland and a nature trail.
+The Moulsecoomb Family Fun Day has been held in the park on the third Saturday in May every year since 1978.

+Culture and community

-The Bevendean pub (The Bevy) in Moulsecoomb opened in December 2014 and became the first co-op pub on a housing estate in the UK.
+The Bevy community pub in Moulsecoomb opened in December 2014, following the closure of the Bevendean hotel in 2010, becoming the first community-owned pub on a housing estate in the UK.

+Religious sites

 Moulsecoomb is home to St Andrew's Church, opened in 1934 to be the Church of England presence on the estate.

 Transport

 Moulsecoomb railway station is on the East Coastway Line.
 Direct destinations include central Brighton and another major campus of Brighton University at Falmer.
 The main access road runs uphill from the Lewes Road alongside the Cockcroft Building.

 East Moulsecoomb is the eastern terminus for Brighton & Hove Buses route 49, which runs from Portslade station via the city centre.
 This is one of the five Metro-branded routes.
 At peak times buses run every 10 minutes.
 The terminus of the route is the junction of Moulsecoomb Way and Bolney Road (the photograph in the first paragraph was taken from a bus at this stop).
 Many other bus routes serve various stops on the Lewes Road – notably route 25, another Metro route, which runs to the Falmer campus of the University of Brighton.